Reading view

 By: Ryan Gray

-School Transportation News has opened registration for its third-annual Innovator of the Year award, which features a private school bus contractor employee who exemplifies the adoption of cutting-edge technology and programs.
+School Transportation News has opened registration for its fifth-annual Innovator of the Year award, which features a private school bus contractor employee who exemplifies the adoption of cutting-edge technology and programs.

 Qualifications include making “significant, tangible contributions” to the school transportation industry within the past 12 months.
 Innovations could include technology implementation, operations, safety initiatives and green energy adoption.